 DoD researches historic records, documents, and literature, and conducts interviews to evaluate all information about the reported impact.
 An onsite investigation occurs if additional information is needed.
 The reports are reviewed by all parties for accuracy and are entered into the NAMSEI system.
 NAMSEI helps track mitigation efforts and the exchange of information between the DoD and tribes.

 All eligible sites are screened annually for available funding.
-When Congressional funding becomes available, DoD uses information in NAMSEI to decide which sites to prioritize for funding.
+When congressional funding becomes available, DoD uses information in NAMSEI to decide which sites to prioritize for funding.
 DoD considers factors other than risk to human health and the environment for cleanup of sites on Indian lands, including impacts to traditional practices, subsistence lifestyles, and economic viability.

-If the site is ineligible for NALMEP funding, DoD assists the tribe to identify other appropriate resources to help address the reported impact(s).
+If the site is ineligible for NALEMP funding, DoD assists the tribe to identify other appropriate resources to help address the reported impact(s).
 Other potential funding sources may include other DoD, federal agency, or state environmental programs.

 Profiles of Successful DoD-Tribal Partnerships